 Almost all the emails seem to read the same.

 It’s as if everyone follows the same template.

-State your name… Explain what you do… Tell what makes your product or service so great… And beg for a phone call…
+State your name… Explain what you do… Tell me what makes your product or service so great… And beg for a phone call…

-This approach just isn’t a reliable way to start a relationship or create interest in what you offer, especially with a cold email.
+This approach just isn’t a reliable way to start a relationship or create interest in what you offer, especially with cold emails.
 You also risk the recipient losing respect for your company.